 The Executive Ethics Board has jurisdiction to enforce the ethics laws and rules, and to order payment of penalties and costs.
-All FEPPP appointees should familiarize themselves with the Ethics in Public Service Act, Chapter 42.52 RCW by reading the "Ethics in Government" power point at http://www.governor.wa.gov/sites/default/files/documents/ethics_in_government.pdf.
+All FEPPP appointees should familiarize themselves with the Ethics in Public Service Act, Chapter 42.52 RCW by reading https://apps.leg.wa.gov/RCW/default.aspx?cite=42.52&full=true&pdf=true.